GenomicsAotearoa/ga-workshop-tutorial/0.GettingStarted/README.md

 This allows you to build the workshop content on your own computer, while also benefitting from the backup, version control and collaborative content creation advantages that GitHub provides.

-There are a number of good options for editors, but here we have chosen to focus on Visual Studio Code, as it has a resasonably shalow learning curve, and is well supported on Linux, Mac and Windows platforms.
+There are a number of good options for editors, but here we have chosen to focus on Visual Studio Code, as it has a resasonably shallow learning curve, and is well supported on Linux, Mac and Windows platforms.

 VS Code can be downloaded from: